 The following procedures shall be in effect for all School of Law examinations except take-home examinations and are intended to promote an orderly and fair examination process.
 Breach of these procedures may be considered a violation of The Code of Student Conduct.
 Examination proctors are instructed to report individuals whom they observe to be in violation of these procedures.

-Thirty minutes prior to each scheduled exam, exam room assignments will be posted in the west bulletin board at north entrance of first floor of 25 East Pearson and in the door areas of the assigned rooms.
+Exam room assignments will be posted in the west bulletin board at north entrance of first floor of 25 East Pearson and in the door areas of the assigned rooms.
 Students will also receive notification via their LUC email address.
 Note: Exam rooms are not necessarily the same rooms as those used for the corresponding classes.
 In many cases, more than one classroom is assigned for a class section.
 In that event, students will be assigned by name to a particular exam room.

 All students are required to bring their Loyola Law Student I.D. or alternate form of picture identification for check-in at their exam room.
 In addition, students should bring their four digit examination number (found in the upper right-hand corner of the student’s class schedule on LOCUS).

 Students shall not conduct themselves in a manner that would be offensive to others taking the examination.
 This includes use of materials or foods in a way that creates noise or other offensive conditions.

 Except for laptop computers which may be used during laptop exams only, no cell phones, iPods, or other electronic or mechanical devices are permitted in examination rooms.
 Possession of any unauthorized electronic or mechanical device during any exam may result in immediate withdrawal from the exam and a charge under the Code of Conduct.

 Use of Notes - Hard Copies Only

 If use of notes is permitted during an exam, all notes must be printed in hard copy.
 Digital or electronic notes are not permitted.